-- 11.1 The Chair of this Committee is responsible for contacting exhibitors, selling them booth space, and attending to their needs both prior to and during the Conference. - 11.2 One of the best resources available to the chapter is members of the Commercial Advisory Council, who are all commercial members of APCO with many years' experience in exhibiting. - 11.3 Additionally, during the Conference, the committee will assist in the sale of booths for the next Regional Conference.
-Exhibits are a very important element of a Conference and a significant source of revenue; therefore, the Exhibits Committee Chair should be among those who attend the preceding Regional Conference in order to better learn this important job. - 11.4 The host chapter's CCAM, or another chapter commercial member, is recommended as the chair of the Exhibits Committee.
-CCAMs understand commercial members' motivations and their expectations of the conference. - 11.5 Each committee must develop a budget as early as possible.
+11.1 The Chair of this Committee (typically this is the Chapter Commercial Advisory Member Chair or Co-Chair) is responsible for contacting exhibitors, selling them booth space, and attending to their needs both prior to and during the Conference.

+11.2 One of the best resources available to the chapter is members of the Commercial Advisory Council, who are all commercial members of APCO with many years' experience in exhibiting.

+11.3 Additionally, during the Conference, the committee will assist in the sale of booths for the next State Conference.
+Exhibits are a very important element of a Conference and a significant source of revenue; therefore, the Exhibits Committee Chair should be among those who attend the preceding State or Regional Conference in order to better learn this important job.

+11.4 The host chapter's CCAM, or another chapter commercial member, is recommended as the chair of the Exhibits Committee.
+CCAMs understand commercial members' motivations and their expectations of the conference.

+11.5 Each committee must develop a budget as early as possible.
 These individual budgets will be included in the master budget maintained by the Finance Chair.
 Previous conference budget information can be obtained from the Finance Chair to assist in this endeavor.
-The budget will usually change as the planning progresses, but it is an important tool that will be beneficial throughout the process. - 11.6 It is the intent of the Association, and its Commercial members, that exhibits be an integral part of all regional conferences, and the needs of local, regional and national commercial members be recognized and an equitable method of allocating booth space be used. - 11.7 It is especially important in facilities with limited exhibitor space that a reasonable balance is struck between the need to highlight local commercial members and the need to accommodate those who regularly exhibit at most regional and annual conferences.
+The budget will usually change as the planning progresses, but it is an important tool that will be beneficial throughout the process.

+11.6 It is the intent of the Association, and its Commercial members, that exhibits be an integral part of all Regional and State Conferences, and the needs of local, regional and national commercial members be recognized and an equitable method of allocating booth space be used.

+11.7 It is especially important in facilities with limited exhibitor space that a reasonable balance is struck between the need to highlight local commercial members and the need to accommodate those who regularly exhibit at most regional and annual conferences.